sxkochetkov/retail-product-catalog/README.md

 #### Options:
 - For prepopulating product catalog, see `Configuration section` below.
 - To add a new product, use `Add New Product` button on the header.
 - To do product catalog search, use `Search Product` button.
 For demonstration fuzzy search capability I added products with similar names.
 Start typing `roedarv` and play around with it to see search results.
-Of cause, for other searches, it needs to be added new products.
+Of course, for other searches, it needs to be added new products.
 - Clicking on `Product List ()` should bring to product list view.
 - To view product item details, click on product.